agentlink/Smart-Mosaic/README.md

 =====================================

 Smart Mosaic requires iOS 7.
-It is available on the [App Store.](https://itunes.apple.com/us/app/smart-mosaic-photo-mosaic/id594876382?mt=8)<br />
+It is available on the [App Store.](https://itunes.apple.com/us/app/smart-mosaic-photo-mosaic/id594876382?mt=8)

 License
 ============

 Smart Mosaic is Free/Libre Open Source Software.
-It is distributed under the Mozilla Public License v2.0.
+It is distributed under the [Mozilla Public License v2.0.](http://www.mozilla.org/MPL/2.0/)

 Though not strictly forbidden by the license, please do not submit unmodified (or trivially modified) versions of this application to the App Store.